umairsayed/DS_Project/README.md

 ### 3. ner_extraction_and_validation.ipynb
 Runs three NER models (spaCy Small, spaCy RoBERTa, Hugging Face BERT), extracts location entities, and validates them against the GeoNames database.
-Outputs a validated list of cities and sentence–city pairs.
+Outputs a validated list of cities and sentence-city pairs.

 ### 4. journey_classification_and_mapping.ipynb
 Trains the classification models (BERT and RoBERTa) using the synthetic dataset, predicts visited vs. mentioned cities, performs geocoding, and generates the final ordered journey.